PPL (PPL)

 AI Analysis | Feedback

-- Natural Gas Services: Delivers natural gas to customers in Kentucky.
+- Natural Gas Delivery: PPL distributes natural gas to residential and business customers in regulated areas within Kentucky.

 AI Analysis | Feedback